biomedia-mira/chexploration/README.md

-# Algorithmic encoding of protected characteristics
+# Algorithmic encoding of protected characteristics and its implications on disparities across subgroups

 ![Components of a deep neural networks](assets/network.png "Components of a deep neural networks")